e-myer/Noise-Pollution-Measurement/README.md

 Visit www.noisepollution.fablabdhaka.com to know more about the project

 The current hardware and software versions we are using is ["Vervet"](https://github.com/AmirSamir92/Noise-Pollution-Measurement/tree/master/Hardware/Vervet) \
-The current casing we are using is ["Flat"](https://github.com/AmirSamir92/Noise-Pollution-Measurement/tree/master/Casing/Print_Ready/Flat)
+The current casing version we are using is ["Flat"](https://github.com/AmirSamir92/Noise-Pollution-Measurement/tree/master/Casing/Print_Ready/Flat)

 ## List of components required